DraftShift/Docs/docs/hardware/troubleshooting.md

     Big thank you to unguided-wanderer on Discord for this technique.

+??? tip "More Aggressive Heat Treating (Pins Still Not Smooth)"
+    If the standard heat treating method above doesn't resolve binding or if your tool still slowly drags itself into place when putting it on the shuttle, you can use a more aggressive approach to mold the pin housing:

+    Pin alignment is crucial for smooth operation.
+It's possible that the plastic prevents the pin from aligning perfectly with the shuttle, but you can mold the pin housing of the backplate by heating up the pin:

+    1. Heat up the pin with a soldering iron
+    2. When it's hot push it into the backplate with pliers (don't burn yourself!)
+    3. While still hot put the backplate or tool onto the shuttle and make sure it seats fully.
+    4. Wait 5-10min to let it cool down and settle.
+    5. Tighten the pin with a screw or epoxy it in place.

+    It should now mate much smoother

+    Big thank you to WHYYTE on Discord for this technique.

 !!! tip "Cleaning Bushings"
     Sometimes the bushings aren't debured or do not slide well when you recieve them.